barryclark/jekyll-now/_posts/2018-11-16-Invoke-Command-Global-Scope.md

 ```

 This was _almost_ there.
 But it has a _slight_ problem.
 You see, the command **I** wanted to use
 here was actually `Invoke-Pester`.
-That's how my Koans operate; just like a Pester script, with a
+That's how my PSKoans operate; just like a Pester script, with a
 few bells and whistles.

 Nothing too crazy there... until I realized, as it was building in the VM.
 I've just made it _nigh_